 Supportive people around

 It can be different for each of us.
-Someone feels better having supportive friend, who is not related with IT world.
-They can listen to you, try to understand your situation and be with you in hard times.
+Someone feels better having a supportive friend, who is not related to the IT world.
+They can listen to you, try to understand your situation, and be with you in hard times.
 For others, it is needed to talk to someone from IT, who can understand deeply your problems.
 If you need support from people, who work in a similar environment, you can go to some local meetup, conference or workshops.
 Just try to talk with people there.
-Maybe they have similar problems or have some ideas how to overcome them.
+Maybe they have similar problems or have some ideas on how to overcome them.
 The most important thing is to know that you are not alone.

 Time for work, relations, relax and creativity

 It is very important to separate work time from private life.
 Work in a smart way, that you don’t need to have overtime or crunch time before the deadline.
 Don’t bring work to your home.
 It will not help you to finish your work.
 Your home is the place, where you should relax in a different way than doing projects for work.
 And your family and friends also need some of your attention.
 Of course, it’s OK to do some coding just for fun, just for yourself, but keep the balance between computer time and the rest of your life.
 If you sit a lot in front of the computer, it is good to have some physical activity too during your day.
 Your body will thank you.
 Less pain in your back or neck.
 You can start small from walks or 5 minute exercises.